Main menu

 The query string method is convenient when you're not able to set request headers, such as sending somebody a download link or testing in a browser.
 Note that this method will show your key in our server logs, so is the least secure method.
 Headers are never logged.

-We recommend you only send export keys in the query string, and always send full access keys in the header.
+We recommend you only use the query string for export keys, and always use the header for full access keys.

 RESTfulness